shawnbreeze/wave_shader/README.md

 ## Overview

 Wave Shader Audio Visualizer is a high-performance audio waveform visualization tool built with Python, Qt (PySide6), and GPU-accelerated shaders.
 It loads stereo `.wav` files, processes audio data into GPU textures, and renders interactive, zoomable waveforms using custom GLSL shaders.
+Can be used in audio apps development.

 ## Features